 FoIP technology basically allows you to leverage the speed and convenience of email while also avoiding attacks such as phishing.
 It's an incredibly secure means of communication that can help ensure the security of your company's data.

 Enhance enterprise communication, collaboration and compliance efforts with a proven FoIP solution from FaxCore.
-Contact FaxCore today to learn more about their 'Partly-Cloudy' fax solutions.
+Contact FaxCore today to learn more about their 'Partly-Cloudy' fax server software & solutions.